vintageplayer/VTU_CSE_LABS/Sem IV Microprocessors Lab/README.md

 If an OS supprting execution of dos commands is not available, emulators can be used.

-Two of such emulators are :
+Two such emulators are :

 1) DosBox - http://www.dosbox.com/